autotelic/graphql-schema-tools/README.md

 #### `enhanceGQLSyntaxError`: `(error: GraphQLError) => GraphQLError`

-If the provided `error` contains `source` and `locations` properties, `enhanceGQLSyntaxError` will return the provided `GraphQLError` with a modified `message` - containing a condensed snipped of where in the source the error occurred.
+If the provided `error` contains `source` and `locations` properties, `enhanceGQLSyntaxError` will return the provided `GraphQLError` with a modified `message` - containing a condensed snippet showing where in the source the error occurred.

 ##### Example